basavasagarkp/basavasagarkp.github.io/_posts/2024-12-23-robot_learning_manifold_hypo.md

 </div>

-Similarly, we can also visualize Retrieval-based methods, albeit if we are retreiving some trajectories from a prior large dataset based on similarity metric, then it is similar to increasing the local resolution of the manifold (or reducing the uncertainty in our mapping from state to actions).
+Similarly, we can also visualize Retrieval-based methods, albeit if we are retrieving some trajectories from a prior large dataset based on similarity metric, then it is similar to increasing the local resolution of the manifold (or reducing the uncertainty in our mapping from state to actions).
 By getting similar trajectories and finetuning on these demonstrations can increase the resolution of the manifold which inturn can allow for more accurate estimate and direction to move along the manifold for completing the tasks.
-However, the retreival of trajectories is usually based on similarity metrics, which might result in a lot of redundant trajectories that might not be useful.
+However, the retrieval of trajectories is usually based on similarity metrics, which might result in a lot of redundant trajectories that might not be useful.
 This is mainly because similarity based metrics does not take into account the information gain from individual samples ([Hubotter et al., 2024](https://arxiv.org/abs/2410.08020)).

 <div style="display: flex; justify-content: space-between; margin: 20px 0;">
     <figure style="width: 48%; margin: 0;">